nicolasjhampton/python_tutorial_game_project/blog/step2.md

 ```

-Originally, I was being an idiot.
-Of course we don't
+Originally, I was being an idiot (I can say it!).
-want to be able to search for our use by their password
+Of course we don't want to be able to search for our use
-(unless we were doing research on password usage and security).
+by their password (unless we were doing research on
-So, we're going to completely rewrite this test to make
+password usage and security).
+So, we're going to completely
-sure that the password passed into our ```create_user```
+rewrite this test to make sure that the password passed into
-method is NOT equal to the password that ends up in the
+our ```create_user``` method is NOT equal to the password
-database.
-Well heck, we might be able to write a test
+that ends up in the database.
+Well heck, we might be able to
-for that without understanding anything about how to make it
+write a test for that without understanding anything about
-pass (unbelievably for the novice, that's the point).
+how to make it pass (unbelievably for the novice, that's
+the point).

 ```python